We’ve set out some simple steps to help you Respect, Protect and Enjoy nature in the Kent Downs

 Please also note that beach toilets and changing facilities may be closed.

-If you can, travel by foot or bike, while maintaining social distancing.
+If you can, travel by foot or bike.
 This means you’ll have a chance to experience our wonderful AONB as you travel, and you won’t have to worry about finding a car parking space.

 Support our rural communities and farmers

-The Kent Downs AONB is nearly 70% farmland and there is concern amongst some farmers about the potential of transmission of the virus, for example from use of gates, people not physically distancing, people getting lost.
-Support farmers and our communities by sticking to the path, keeping dogs on the lead around livestock, not picnicing on private land and taking your litter home.
+The Kent Downs National Landscape is nearly 70% farmland.
+You can support farmers and our communities by sticking to the path, keeping dogs on the lead around livestock, not picnicking on private land and taking your litter home.

-Tag us in your photos @KentDownsAONB and follow us on Instagram, Facebook, Twitter and the hashtags #kentdownsaonb #kentdowns.
+Tag us in your photos @KentDownsNL and follow us on Instagram, Facebook, Twitter and the hashtags #KentDowns #KentDownsNL.
 We’d love to see your photos and we’ll be sharing photos of the landscape you love – the wildlife, the trees, the views, the cliffs, the rivers, the wildflowers and more.

 Enjoy nature from your home

-Nature can be a wonderful solace in times of crisis and uncertainty, here are some ideas for how you can remain connected with nature even if you are isolating at home.
+Here are some ideas for how you can remain connected with nature whilst at home.

 Get to know the birds outside your window with bird identification from RSPB